What is a professional tax?

-If you are a salaried, then you need not worry about declaring professional tax in your ITR.
+If you are salaried, then you need not worry about declaring professional tax in your ITR.
 Your employer will do the needful.
-The only thing you need to check when you are handed Form 16 is that under ‘income from salary’, the amount declared is your gross salary minus the exemptions and professional tax.
-Alongside that, also check that the amount before deduction and all other details are mentioned under Chapter VIA in Part B of Form 16.
+The only thing that you need to check when you are handed Form 16 is that under 'income from salary'.
+The amount declared is your gross salary minus the exemptions and professional tax.
+Also, check that the amount before deduction and all other details are mentioned under Chapter VIA in Part B of Form 16.
 Tallying these variables will allow you to raise questions regarding discrepancies, if any.

-If you are filing an ITR as a professional or for your company then based on the ITR Form you are filling, you will have to declare your gross income.
+If you are filing an ITR as a professional or for your company, you will have to declare your gross income based on the ITR form you are filling.
 Then based on all other parameters such as rent, investments, etc., you will also quote the professional tax liability for the year.
-In case as a company you have been making monthly or quarterly professional tax payments, then furnish eligible documents as proof and just mention the amount in your ITR.
+If you have been making monthly or quarterly professional tax payments as a company, then furnish eligible documents as proof and mention the amount in your ITR.

-If you are a salaried individual then as mentioned under Article 276(2) of the Indian Constitution, your professional tax will be deducted by your employer based on your salary slab from your gross income on a monthly basis and it will then be remitted to the state.
+If you are a salaried individual, then as mentioned under Article 276(2) of the Indian Constitution, your employer will deduct the professional tax based on your salary slab from your gross income every month.
+It will then be remitted to the state.

-Professional tax payments can be done online by visiting the professional tax or sales tax website of the state where you work or have your business in.
+Professional tax payments can be made online by visiting the state's professional tax or sales tax website where you work or have your business in.
 In fact, in case you are making monthly payments towards your professional tax, then e-filing becomes a mandatory option.
-For example, if you are filing professional tax in Maharashtra then you can do the same in seconds on the Mahavat website.
+For example, if you are filing professional tax in Maharashtra, you can do the same in seconds on the mahagst website.

-You will have to make payments and file your returns monthly in case your tax liability crosses Rs.50,000 in a year.
+You will have to make payments and file your returns monthly if your tax liability crosses Rs.
+50,000 in a year.
 You are allowed to pay for your professional tax until the last day of the subsequent month.
-However, you can file your returns only once at the end of the financial year in March in case your total liability is less than Rs.50,000.
+However, you can file your returns only once at the end of the financial year in March if your total liability is less than Rs.
+50,000.

-- First get on the Mahavat website and then select the e-payment link.
+- First, get on the mahagst website and then select the e-payment link.

-- In case you are paying on behalf your employees then you should select Form ID ‘VIII’ for the professional tax payment.
-In case this does not apply for you then you can simply select the ‘Other’ option and then choose the appropriate remark from the drop-down list.
+- If you are paying on behalf of your employees, you should select form ID 'VIII' for the professional tax payment.
+If this does not apply to you, you can select the 'other' option and choose the appropriate remark from the drop-down list.

 Even if you are filing your professional tax in any other state, the basic steps to make your professional tax payments will be the same.
 Just follow this map and pay your professional tax online using the state slabs and mandates.